m3o/docs/pages/faq.markdown

 ## Pricing

-The Platform environment is priced at $35/user/month.
-We separately provide a free Dev environment which you can read about below.
+The Micro Platform is free for developers.
+Our Business plan is charged at $45/user/month which provdes additional resources and support.

 ## Additional Users

 You can invite up to 5 additional users on the platform.
-Every additional user added to your account is billed at $35/month.
+Every additional user added to your account is billed at $45/month.
-Whether you invite them or just plain create the account we'll keep track and invoice this as "M3O Additonal Users" on your invoices.
+Whether you invite them or just plain create the account we'll keep track and invoice this as "Micro Platform Additonal Users" on your invoices.
 See
 [Get Started > Invite Users](/getting-started/invite-users) to see how to invite them.

 ## Additional Services

 Beyond 10 services, we bill every additional service at $5/month.
 Additional service meaning anything with a new unique name e.g users, customers, orders.
-We'll add a line item on your invoice called "M3O Additional Services" automatically.
+We'll add a line item on your invoice called "M3O Platform Additional Services" automatically.

 ## Changing Your Password